phipsonlab/NextClone/splintr.md

 ```
 %s/>mCHERRY_Barcode_.*\n//n
 ```
-What this will do is get rid of the name of the barcode.
+What this will do is get rid of the name of the barcode and keep only the sequence.

 Then make sure **at least** the following parameters are set in `nextflow.config` file.